mc222sn/qryptic/README.md

 ![alt text](qryptic-logo.png "Qryptic")

 ## About
-Qryptic is desktop client to retrieve data about crypto currencies, crypto wallets and crypto exchanges.
+Qryptic is a desktop client to get real time market data of different crypto currencies.

 ## Technologies